elliotproject/elli/doc/masternode-setup.md

 Congratulations!
 You have successfully created your masternode!

-Now the masternode setup is complete, you are safe to remove “enablezeromint=0” from the elli.conf file of the control wallet.

 ## Tearing down a Masternode
-1) How do I stop running MN1 on my VPS hoster and delete MN1 from my ‘ELLI Core – Wallet’?
+1) How do I stop running mn1 on my VPS hoster and delete mn1 from my ‘ELLI Core – Wallet’?

 * ./elli-cli stop from the masternode to stop the wallet.
-* Then from your controller wallet PC, edit your masternode.conf, delete the MN1 masternode line entry.
+* Then from your controller wallet PC, edit your masternode.conf, delete the mn1 masternode line entry.
 * Now restart the controller wallet.
 * your 10K will now be unlocked.

-2) How do I get the 10k back that I’ve send to my MN1 address at the beginning of the MN1 setup?
+2) How do I get the 10k back that I’ve send to my mn1 address at the beginning of the mn1 setup?

 * You don’t need to “get that back” as it is already in your wallet.
 Being in the different address is not an issue as that’s also your address.